maim-lain/renpy/dating-sim.md

 <br>

 In the constructor you will want to add all the fields that make up the information about a girl.
-For example: her relationship level, location (if it's an open world game), the relationship event that will occur when you interact with her, etc. In this example the only arguments that will need to be passed when creating a Girl object is their name.
+For example: her relationship level, location (if it's an open world game), the relationship event that will occur when you interact with her, etc. In this example the only argument that will need to be passed when creating a Girl object is their name.
 ```renpy
 def __init__(self, name):
     self.name = name